 Why has it been so difficult for Britain to recognise the state of Palestine?

-Ever since the Balfour Declaration in 1917, the UK has supported the official recognition of a state of Palestine.
+In the decades since the 1917 Balfour Declaration, the UK has broadly supported official recognition of a state of Palestine.
 So why has it taken more than a century for a government to sign up to it, asks Donald Macintyre

-Keir Starmer’s determination to recognise the state of Palestine begs a simple question.
-Not so much “Why?” – for decades, a two-state solution that would see a Palestinian homeland established in the West Bank, the Gaza Strip and East Jerusalem has been the policy of successive UK governments, and one that was voted for, overwhelmingly, in the Commons 11 years ago.
+Keir Starmer’s decision to recognise the state of Palestine – unless, that is, Israel agrees to a Gaza ceasefire – begs a simple question.
+Not so much “why?” – for decades, a two-state solution that would see a Palestinian homeland established in the West Bank, the Gaza Strip and East Jerusalem has been the policy of successive UK governments, and one that was voted for, overwhelmingly, in the Commons 11 years ago.

 Britain has played a pivotal role in the pre-history of the present Israeli-Palestinian conflict, starting with the 1917 Balfour Declaration.
-The then-British foreign secretary’s letter to Lord Rothschild promising support for a “national home for the Jewish people” set our seal on a future Israeli state.
+The then British foreign secretary Arthur Balfour’s letter to Lord Rothschild promising support for a “national home for the Jewish people” set our seal on a future Israeli state.

 Moreover, Balfour promised that “nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine” – which is a quaint way of describing the existing, and then overwhelmingly Arab, population of Palestine.
 Nor did it say how this protection would be achieved.